greg0rygreg/drawscii/README.md

 ## how do i run it?
 you need to first compile it, to do so, make sure you have mingw installed

+but BEFORE that, you need git, which is included with mingw iirc

 if you don't have it installed, install it, you'll need it

 after that, clone the repo and compile the main file: